GiregWillame/BT/README.md

 ## Aknowledgements

-The author has been theoretically supported by Detralytics' Scientific Directors Julien Trufin and Michel Denuit.
+The author thanks Detralytics' Scientific Directors Julien Trufin and Michel Denuit for their theoretical support.

-The idea behind (A)BT is similar to the one developed in the `gbm3` package, originally written by Greg Ridgeway <greg.ridgeway@gmail.com>.
+The idea behind (A)BT is similar to the one developed in the `gbm3` package, originally written by Greg Ridgeway <greg.ridgeway@gmail.com> (for more details see https://github.com/gbm-developers/gbm3).
 This package is inspired by the latter and some of the developed codes are then pretty similar.

 ## References